Nickdev8/minercaftbot/README.md

 #### Commands
 - `/start` - Start the Minecraft server
+- `/begin` - Alias for start command
 - `/stop` - Stop the Minecraft server
 - `/status` - Get the status of the Minecraft server
 - `/restart` - Restart the Minecraft server
+- `/giveerror` - Simulate an error

 ### Example Usage
 1. Open your Discord server and type `/start` to start the server.
 2. Use `/status` to check if the server is running.
 3. Type `/stop` to stop the server when you are done.
+4. Type `/giveerror` to simulate an error and see how the bot handles it.

 ### Contributing
 Feel free to fork this project and submit pull requests.
 Any contributions are welcome!